A General Framework for Treatment Effect Estimation in Semi-Supervised and High Dimensional Settings

-\tcg{\tcr{Lastly,} it is also \tcr{worth} point\tcr{ing} out that the quantities in Tables \ref{table_ate_efficiency}--\ref{table_qte_efficiency} somewhat ``understate'' the efficiency gain of our methods in the sense that the benchmarks, i.e, the ``oracle'' supervised estimators, are \emph{unrealistic} due to requiring the knowledge of the underlying data generating mechanisms.
+\begin{remark}[Interpretations of the relative efficiencies in Tables \ref{table_ate_efficiency}--\ref{table_qte_efficiency}] \tcg{One may notice that the relative efficiencies of our SS estimators are sometimes quite different from the corresponding oracle quantities (ORE) in the tables.
+We attribute the differences to two reasons: (a) possible misspecification of the nuisance models, which obviously makes the oracle efficiencies unachievable, and (b) finite sample errors, from which \emph{any} practical methods have to suffer, especially in high dimensional scenarios.
+In contrast, the oracle relative efficiencies are calculated presuming all the nuisance models are known and the sample sizes are infinite.} \tcg{\tcr{Lastly,} it is also \tcr{worth} point\tcr{ing} out that the quantities in Tables \ref{table_ate_efficiency}--\ref{table_qte_efficiency} somewhat ``understate'' the efficiency gain of our methods in the sense that the benchmarks, i.e, the ``oracle'' supervised estimators, are \emph{unrealistic} due to requiring the knowledge of the underlying data generating mechanisms.
 When compared with the \emph{feasible} supervised estimators, the advantage of our methods is even \emph{more significant}.
 For example, when $(n,p,q)=(200,200,\ceil{p^{1/2}})$, $\{m(\X),\pi(\X)\}=\{(c),(i)\}$ and the nuisance functions are estimated by the combination of Lin and KS$_1$, the efficiencies of our SS estimators relative to the supervised competitors are $0.56/0.16=3.50$ and $0.55/0.27=2.04$ for the cases of the ATE and the QTE, respectively.
 Relative to the original numbers $0.56$ and $0.55$ in the tables, the ratios $3.50$ and $2.04$ \tcr{indeed} provide \tcr{a} more \tcr{direct and overwhelming} evidence \tcr{of} the efficiency superiority of our methods, while we choose the ``oracle'' supervised estimators as suitable \tcr{(common)} benchmarks \tcr{(for comparing all estimators -- supervised and semi-supervised)} just because they are always consistent, \tcr{and more importantly, are the \emph{best} achievable supervised estimators (and yet \tcr{are} idealized/infeasible, with both nuisance functions $\pi(\cdot)$ and $m(\cdot)/\phi(\cdot,\cdot)$ presumed known)}.} \end{remark}